BDC Hamburger Icon

 We recommend Salesforce Service Cloud for …

-• Companies that have already invested in Salesforce products and are used to how the vendor’s systems work
+• Companies that already use Salesforce products and are familiar with the vendor’s ecosystem.

-• Businesses selling subscription services, providing service-level agreements or whose clients regularly place new orders with them
+• Businesses that offer subscription services, manage service-level agreements or have clients who regularly place new orders.

 We don’t recommend Salesforce Service Cloud for …

-• Companies with low volumes of inbound calls and messages
+• Companies with low volumes of inbound calls or messages.

-• Organizations whose customers rarely contact them after they’ve made a purchase
+• Organizations whose customers rarely require support after purchase.

 Did you find this content helpful?